Key takeaways

 Referral programs

 Referrals come from your existing customers inviting people they personally know.
-Rewards are usually smaller and often two-sided (both referrer and friend get a benefit).
-Referred users convert and retain unusually well because they arrive on a trusted recommendation, but the total volume is naturally capped by the size and activity of your current customer base.
+Rewards are usually smaller and often two-sided — both referrer and friend get a benefit.
+Referred users convert and retain unusually well because they arrive on a trusted recommendation, but total volume is capped by the size and activity of your current customer base.

 Partner programs

 Partner programs cover agencies, resellers, consultants, and technology integrations.
-These are fewer, higher-value relationships that need account management, co-marketing, and sometimes revenue share or margin rather than a flat commission.
-They take more effort per partner but can deliver outsized, sticky revenue.
+These are fewer, higher-value relationships that need account management, co-marketing, and sometimes revenue share or margin instead of a flat commission.
+More effort per partner — but the revenue is big and sticky.

 A quick rule of thumb